Search results for:

-Figure out what you’ll create, how you’ll creat it and make a calendar to stick to.
+Figure out what you'll create, how you'll create it, and make a calendar to stick to.

 Your email list can be an incredibly valuable part of your marketing plan.
 This year (and at least yearly from here on out), start by scrubbing and segmenting your list.
 It's important to make sure you have only correct emails and that they belong to people interested in your content.

-Over time, people change their email addresses, get locked out of their inbox, etc. In fact, your list can “decay” by more than 20% each year, according to this Hubspot report.
+Over time, people change their email addresses, get locked out of their inbox, etc. According to this Hubspot report, your list can "decay" by more than 20% each year.

-These people obviously like and trust in what you have to say, so don’t ruin it.
-Bombarding them with widespread emails or constant advertisements is only going to lead to them losing respect for you.
+These people like and trust in what you have to say, so don't ruin it.
+Bombarding them with widespread emails or constant advertisements will only lead to them losing respect for you.